adrianschubek/k8s-thesis-scripts/1_capturing/attacks/readme.md

 ## Automated attack execution and capture

+> The following commands download the 10 existing scenarios.
+If you have modified or added new scenarios you must use set a folder path instead
+>```bash
+>--scenarios /path/to/scenarios
+>```
+> and remove the `--scenarios_download` option.

+> If you dont want to execute the scripts from the server, you can just download them from this repo and replace the <(curl..)> part with `bash run_attacker.sh`...

 <!-- > Attack 02 and 04 may require manual changes to run_host.sh (02) and capture.env (04) to work properly!! -->
 1. Start new terminal and run on host pc:
 ```bash